-The Academic Distinction/Honor Scholarship pays only the tuition costs for full-time enrollment (12 hours or more excluding correspondence and/or College Preparatory classes) and for only those classes taken on the ASUMH campus.
+The Academic Distinction/Honor Scholarship pays only the tuition costs for full-time enrollment (12 hours or more excluding correspondence and/or College Preparatory classes) and for only those classes taken on the ASUMH campus (which includes ASUMH online classes.)
 The following courses will not be counted toward full-time enrollment: College Reading, College Writing, Basic Math, or Beginning Algebra.